Visa policy of Macau: Entry procedures for visa nationals

 Those holding travel documents that are not listed above will be required to obtain an Entry Permit (Visa On Arrival or VOA) for entry to Macau, either prior to arrival or on arrival.
 Visa on arrival provides granted Authorization to Stay for a maximum of 30 days once the application is approved.
 Updated VOA application fees as of October 2025 are MOP200 (single entry) / MOP300 (multiple entry) for individual, MOP400 (single entry) / MOP600 (multiple entry) for family passport, MOP100 (single entry) / MOP150 (multiple entry) for children under 12 with individual passport and MOP100 (single entry) / MOP150 (multiple entry) for groups of at least 10 people organized by a single travel manager and presenting a collective travel document.
 Alternatively, they can apply for an "Authorization to Enter and Stay" through a representative in Macau.

-Nationals of the following countries must obtain a visa in advance through the Chinese diplomatic mission (unless they hold a Hong Kong identity card).
+Nationals of the following countries must obtain a visa in advance through the Chinese diplomatic mission (unless they hold a Hong Kong permanent identity card).
 They can apply for an "Authorization to Enter and Stay" through a representative only when there are no Chinese diplomatic missions in their country or region of residence.